INITIATIVE

 • Use the downloadable guidelines for Maryland parishes.

-• For additional guidance on parish engagement, email or call 410-269-1155
+• Contact the MCC for additional guidance on parish engagement (email or 410-269-1155).

 • Do not use voter guides, candidate scorecards or other election materials provided by outside organizations for candidates or ballot initiatives.
 The Maryland Catholic Conference candidate surveys and resources are the only the voter information approved by our Maryland bishops.